MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 :::image type="content" source="./media/taskflows-overview/image5.png" alt-text="A screenshot of a computer  Description automatically generated2":::

-By clicking it, you can open and browse the predesigned task flows provided by Microsoft.
+By selecting it, you can open and browse the predesigned task flows provided by Microsoft.
 It lists eight task flows with descriptions about each task flow and item types used in each task flow, which gives a high level view of the task flows and how it's used.

 The layout and content are listed here and discussed in more detail later.